somedatapacket/docs.humio.com/content/sending-data-to-humio/ingest-listeners.md

 Note that this change needs to happen before Humio is started.
 You probably want it done when the system boots.
-On Debian (e.g. Ubuntu) you can achiveve this by creating a file in `/etc/sysctl.d/` with a name such as `raise_rmem_max.conf` and the contents
+On Debian (e.g. Ubuntu) you can achieve this by creating a file in `/etc/sysctl.d/` with a name such as `raise_rmem_max.conf` and the contents

 ```